kratman/ZOModel/README.md

 #### Rules of the game

-While ZOModel favors the zombies by making humans defensive, ZOMlog favors the humans by including a population growth rate.
+While ZOModel favors the zombies by making humans defensive, ZOMLog favors the humans by including a population growth rate.
 The logistics model also includes human-human, human-nature, and zombie-nature interactions.
-The goal of ZOMlog is to simulate the coexistence of humans and zombies.
+The goal of ZOMLog is to simulate the coexistence of humans and zombies.

 Each month the populations of humans and zombies are updated.
 The simulation continues until the time runs out or both populations reach